What is Delayed Play?

 What Therapies for Kids can do

-The Occupational Therapist will assess your child’s age appropriate play skills and provide strategies on how to encourage these play skills to develop further and for your child to be more independent in their play abilities.
+The Occupational Therapist will assess your child’s age-appropriate play skills and provide strategies on how to encourage these play skills to develop further and for your child to be more independent in their play abilities.

-Your Occupational Therapist will assess your child’s age appropriate play skills via formal, informal and observational assessment.
+Your Occupational Therapist will assess your child’s age-appropriate play skills via formal, informal and observational assessment.
 Following this assessment key goal areas will be developed in conjunction with the parents and child.
 Treatment will focus on developing the component skills that require development in order for your child to be more independent in their play abilities.
 Treatment may be achieved within the clinic environment and may involve parents, caregiver and/or siblings.
 Preschool/school visits may be required to help develop these skills within the child’s functional play environments as well as amongst their peers.

 What you can do

-Often specific underlying skills require further development and practise.
+Often specific underlying skills require further development and practice.
 It would be beneficial to practise at home and you will be guided by your therapist home program.
 Modelling play will also be important to practise at home by following through on those techniques discussed and shown in therapy.